 Start with a quick search for groups in your area.
 For example, some local governments offer free resources to business owners, including guides and templates.
 If, on the other hand, you need more specific help, you might benefit from working with a company that tailors their services to your needs.
-For example, if you need to know more about the legal side of owning a business, a company like Inc and Go could help you gain valuable insights.
+For example,if you’re starting a small business in Alabama and need to know how to begin, go to 1776 DC.
+And for more info about the legal side of owning a business, a company like Inc and Go could help you gain valuable insights.

 Speaking of specific advice, if you’re looking for help tailored to female entrepreneurs, consider joining groups with that focus.
 There’s a whole community of female leaders that can help you achieve your goals.
 Some organizations with a focus on the experience of women in business include:

 - The American Business Women’s Association (ABWA)

 It pays to reach out early on, as the help you receive in the beginning stages of your business will pay dividends later on.